 Ninety minutes after α-pinene was introduced to the smog chamber, the outlet of the chamber was switched to feed to the cascade impactor.
 The second smallest stage (L2) was used to collect the particles on a cleaned steel disk.
 The 50% aerodynamic cutoff diameter for this stage at 4 LPM was 40 nm.
 After 90 minutes a visible particle film had collected on the disk.
 Immediately after collection, the sample disk was analyzed using atomic force microscopy (AFM).
+The particles deposit in a circular region ~6 mm in diamter on the steel disc.
+The steel disc before and after sample collection was imaged using a ScanAsyst and PeakForce Tapping-mode AFM microscopy.
+These images are displayed in Figure 2a and 2b.
+These images show that the steel puck is very rough.
+After sampling the surface is smoother indicating that the sample flowed and filled in the roughness.
+Two traces, centered vertically and horizontally, from each image are shown in Figure 2c.

 Sample Analysis

 A Veeco Multimode V Atomic Force Microscope (AFM) and NaugaNeedle NN-HAR-FM60 probes were used to analyze the particle film collected on the disk.
 The probes consist of a flat, flexible cantilever, and a nanoneedle mounted normally to the cantilever at its end.
 The Ga-Ag nanoneedles are shaped as cylinders on the order of 100 nm in diameter and 10 μm in length.
-A micro-Wilhelmy method was used to measure surface tensions (Yazdanpanah et al., 2008).
+A micro-Wilhelmy method developed by Yazdanpanah et al., 2008, described below, was then used to measure the surface tension of the samples..

 The sample was analyzed with the AFM in force mode.
 In this mode, the AFM’s piezoelectric transducers push the sample film up to and away from the probe with high precision.
 The downward force exerted on the probe was recorded by the AFM as a function of its location relative to the film’s surface.
 A force curve obtained with the AFM is presented in Fig. 2.